xxyzz/WordDumb/README.md

 # WordDumb

-A calibre plugin for creating Kindle Word Wise file.
+A calibre plugin for creating Kindle Word Wise and X-Ray file.
 Supports MOBI, AZW3 and KFX ebooks.

 ## Contribute